-The Redmi K20 Pro is the real flagship killer.
-It comes with a lot of cool hardware at a rather reasonable price.
-Activities on the K20 Pro is super fluid and fast, you will not have any issues with any high-performance activities.
+The Redmi K20 Pro is the real flagship killer smartphone.
+It comes with a lot of cool hardware at a somewhat reasonable price.
+Activities on the K20 Pro is superfluid and fast; you will not have any issues with any high-performance activities.

 Battery life is also great, the speakers are good but the camera leaves me wanting a little more but this is just my personal preference because like I feel that the images are not saturated enough it is a bit less saturated than the actual thing that I’m shooting so I can’t say it is the best.

 We can hope that maybe Redmi senses update to give me better-looking images.

 But at the end of the day is this the flagship killer?
 Yes definitely.
 Is this better than OnePlus 7 Pro?
 Well, that depends.
 Some of you guys might prefer closer to stock Android experience, but if you ask me, I’ll be happy to save some money and get a k20 Pro instead.